Valhrek/NoTakeNoLoad/README.md

 # NoTakeNoLoad
-Wurm mod to prevent players from loading off deed items
+A simple Wurm mod designed to allow GMs to mark off-deed items such that players will no longer be able to load them into their vehicles.